 - a master’s degree from a recognised university or comparable institution; or

 - a bachelor’s degree with first-class honours from a recognised university or comparable institution; or

 - any other qualification deemed by the Graduate School to be acceptable for this purpose.

 Candidates under paragraph (b) should have evidence of research achievement/experience.
 They may be admitted to the MPhil programme initially, but with a view to proceeding to the PhD programme after satisfactorily passing an assessment at the time of candidature confirmation.

-Candidates under paragraph (c) may be required to take a qualifying examination.
-Their progress shall be reported to the Graduate School at the end of their first year of study.
+Candidates under paragraph (c) may be required to take an entrance examination, in which event their progress shall be reported to the Graduate School at the end of their first year of study.